 Playa Avellanas, Costa Rica

-READ NEXT: Things to do in Playa Avellanas Costa Rica, Local’s Favourite Beach in Guanacaste
+READ NEXT: Things to do in Playa Avellanas, Costa Rica

 Playa Guiones, Guanacaste

 Located in Nosara, one of the best Costa Rica beach towns, Playa Guiones is one of the top Costa Rica surf spots and one of the best beaches in Costa Rica.
-This 7 km yellow sand beach has waves for every skill level, from beginner to advanced.
-But more than that it is just a great place to sunbathe, relax, as well as watching the sunset.
+This 7 km golden sand beach has waves for every skill level, from beginner to advanced.
+But more than that it is just a great place to sunbathe, relax, and watch the sunset.

 best beaches in Guanacaste include, Playa Guiones.
 Nosara.
 Costa Rica, surf camp in costa rica